-- Check the battery in your smoke alarm once a month by pushing and holding the test button until the alarm sounds.
+- Check your smoke alarm battery monthly by pushing and holding the test button until the alarm sounds.

 - Keep your smoke alarms clean.
 Dust and debris can interfere with how smoke alarms work.
-Regularly vacuum your alarm to keep it working right.
+Regularly vacuum your alarm to keep it working.

 The chirping noise lets you know the battery in your smoke alarm needs to be replaced.